-- Provide background on how the Census Bureau applies the confidentiality provisions set forth in 13 U.S.C. §§ 8(b) & 9 for the 2020 Census, including the use of differential privacy; - Explain the importance of maintaining the redactions made by the Disclosure Review Board (DRB) to portions of the 988 pages of records produced in this lawsuit on May 25, 2021, and the additional 23 pages produced on July 6, 2021; - Explain why Title 13 confidentiality prohibits the Census Bureau from producing to Plaintiff the state-by-state numbers representing individuals added to the 2020 Census totals through a process known as Group Quarters Count Imputation (GQCI); and - Explain the harm on the Census Bureau's efforts to protect the confidentiality of the information it collects if disclosure of the information withheld in this litigation is required.
+- Provide background on how the Census Bureau applies the confidentiality provisions set forth in 13 U.S.C. §§ 8(b) & 9 for the 2020 Census, including the use of differential privacy; - Explain the importance of maintaining the redactions made by the Disclosure Review Board (DRB) to portions of the 988 pages of records produced in this lawsuit on May 25, 2021, and the additional 23 pages produced on July 6, 2021; and - Explain why Title 13 confidentiality prohibits the Census Bureau from producing to Plaintiff the state-by-state numbers representing individuals added to the 2020 Census totals through a process known as Group Quarters Count Imputation (GQCI). - Explain the harm (e.g., delay, impact on DAS, etc.) on the Census Bureau's efforts to protect the confidentiality of the information it collects if disclosure of the information withheld in this litigation is required.